 Do you practice daily check-ins with your child?
 If so, what topics do you discuss?

-- For those of you who are new to the concept of a daily check-in, did you try it with your child?
+For those of you who are new to the concept of a daily check-in, did you try it with your child?
 Did you use the Daily Agenda template?
-How did your child respond? - What are the potential benefits your family might experience by incorporating a daily check-in into your household routine?
+How did your child respond?
+What are the potential benefits your family might experience by incorporating a daily check-in into your household routine?

-Module 2: Create an Environment that Encourages Open Communication Discussion Questions

-Module 2 describes additional strategies you can use to create an environment that promotes trust and communication such as planned family activities; rituals; and routines, like family meals, Friday movie nights, and family hikes.

-What kinds of activities does your family participate in together?

-Are there any new or additional activities you would like to start doing together as a family?

-Module 2: Establishing Boundaries Discussion Questions

-Trust within communication is very important - especially to an adolescent.
-As a parent, you may increase the likelihood that your child will discuss difficult topics with you if your child understands and is comfortable with the boundaries you establish regarding your conversations.
-Confidentiality is one boundary that was discussed in the module.

-Have you discussed your confidentiality boundaries with your child?
-If so, is your child aware of the steps that will be followed if you need to break confidentiality?
-Does your child understand the reason for and the importance of breaking that confidentiality?

-The module also introduced the concept of "non-negotiable" rules in your home.

-Are there rules in your house that you consider "non-negotiable"?
-What is your reasoning behind those rules?
+Module 2: Create an Environment that Encourages Open Communication Discussion Questions promotes trust a bes additional strategies you can use to create an environment that and communication such as planned family activities; rituals; and routines, like day movie nights, and family hikes.
+What kinds of activities does your family participate in together? · here any new or additional activities you would like to start doing ther as a family?
+Module 2 : Establishing Boundaries Discussion Questions you may increas child understand munication is very important - especially to an adolescent.
+As a parent, e the likelihood that your child will discuss difficult topics with you if your discuss and is comfortable with the boundaries you establish regarding your confidentiality is one boundary that was discussed in the module.
+If so, break you discussed your confidentiality boundaries with your child? is your child aware of the steps that will be followed if you need to confidentiality?
+Does your child understand the reason for and the rtance of breaking that confidentiality?
+The module also introduced the concept of "non-negotiable" rules in your home. here rules in your house that you consider "non-negotiable"? is your reasoning behind those rules?